partrickJhonson/beef/Autorun-Rule-Engine.md

 ## Matching
-On successful hook, the ARE checks if any rulesets present in the core_arerules table match against the hooked browsers.
+On a successful hook, the ARE checks if any rulesets present in the core_arerules table match against the hooked browsers.
 Various hooked browser properties are checked:
 * Browser type and version
 * Operating system type and version
 * (WIP) Plugin type/version